Ncastro878/AlmostThere/README.md

 -Retrofit for Network calls to OpenCageData API

--Permission Request for Dangerous permissions
+-Permission Request for Dangerous permissions(Read/Send SMS, Location Requests, Read Contacts)

 -Conscious Name Selection for functions/variables(Uncle Bob's Clean Code)

 -Location Updates

--Using a bounded service from which to run the Location Requests
+-~Using a bounded service from which to run the Location Requests~

+-Using a foreground service to run Location updates/requests(on Main Thread), since location updates on background threads are heavily restricted with new Android Oreo update.

+-Broadcast Receiver to read then send automatic text message replies with distance

+-Notification Manager and notifications.